JoanneJons/project-machine-learning-operations/README.md

 ![Architectural Diagram](./images/best-model.png)

 ### 3. Deploy the Best Model
 In this experiment, the best model obtained used the Voting Ensemble algorithm.
-The model is deployed and Azure Container Instance and authentication is enabled.
+The model is deployed using Azure Container Instance and authentication is enabled.
 Azure Container Instance service uses key-based authentication and is disabled by default.
 Deploying the best model allows interaction with the HTTP API servie and data can be sent over POST requests.

 ![Architectural Diagram](./images/deployment-healthy.png)